photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 !!! tip
     To view original images, enable *Dynamic Previews*, and configure *Dynamic Size Limit* and *Static Size Limit* to a small value like `720`.
-When viewing images exceeded that limit, the original files will be displayed.
+When viewing images exceeding that limit, the original files will be displayed.

 #### What files will be created by PhotoPrism?